 - 1. Enable IMAP access to Exchange 2003.
-See the "Enabling IMAP Access to Exchange" section on page 40-7. - 2.
-Create an Active Directory service account that Connection uses to access Exchange data, and grant the account the necessary permissions.
-See the "Creating and Configuring an Active Directory Service Account (Exchange 2003 Only)" section on page 40-7. - 3.
+See the "Enabling IMAP Access to Exchange in Cisco Unity Connection" section on page 42-8. - Create an Active Directory service account that Unity Connection uses to access Exchange data, and grant the account the necessary permissions.
+See the "Creating and Configuring an Active Directory Service Account in Cisco Unity Connection (Exchange 2003 Only)" section on page 42-8. - 3.
 Create and install an SSL server certificate on each Exchange server on which you want to access email messages.
-See the "Creating and Installing SSL Certificates (Exchange 2003 Only)" section on page 40-8. - 4.
-(Optional but recommended) Configure IIS to refuse unencrypted communications from web clients including Connection.
-See the "Requiring Secure Communication Between Cisco Unity Connection and Exchange (Exchange 2003 Only)" section on page 40-12. - 5.
-Configure Connection to trust the SSL certificates that you created and installed on the Exchange servers.
-See the "Configuring the Cisco Unity Connection Server to Trust Exchange Certificates (Exchange 2003 Only)" section on page 40-13. - 6.
-Create Connection external services.
-See the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access" section on page 40-15. - 7.
+See the "Creating and Installing SSL Certificates in Cisco Unity Connection (Exchange 2003 Only)" section on page 42-9. - (Optional but recommended) Configure IIS to refuse unencrypted communications from web clients including Unity Connection.
+See the "Requiring Secure Communication Between Cisco Unity Connection and Exchange in Cisco Unity Connection (Exchange 2003 Only)" section on page 42-14. - Configure Unity Connection to trust the SSL certificates that you created and installed on the Exchange servers.
+See the "Configuring the Cisco Unity Connection Server to Trust Exchange Certificates in Cisco Unity Connection (Exchange 2003 Only)" section on page 42-14. - 6.
+Create Unity Connection external services.
+See the "Creating Cisco Unity Connection External Services to Specify the Exchange Servers That Users Can Access in Cisco Unity Connection" section on page 42-16. - 7.
 Configure the users for the external services.
-See the "Configuring Users for the External Services" section on page 40-15. - 8.
+See the "Configuring Users for the External Services in Cisco Unity Connection" section on page 42-17. - 8.
 Associate users with a class of service that offers a license to access the TTS feature, and enables them to use it. - 9.
-For each user, create an external service account in Connection that specifies the Exchange server on which the mailbox for the user is stored.
-This enables the user to access their email when they log on to Connection by phone.
+For each user, create an external service account in Unity Connection that specifies the Exchange server on which the mailbox for the user is stored.
+This enables the user to access their email when they sign in to Unity Connection by phone.

-Enabling IMAP Access to Exchange
+Enabling IMAP Access to Exchange in Cisco Unity Connection

 Cisco Unity Connection uses the IMAP protocol to access emails in Exchange so the messages can be played by using TTS.
 By default, Exchange is not configured to allow IMAP access to messages.
-Do the following procedure to enable IMAP access on each Exchange server that contains emails that you want licensed Connection users to be able to listen to by using TTS.
+Do the following procedure to enable IMAP access on each Exchange server that contains emails that you want licensed Unity Connection users to be able to listen to by using TTS.

-To Enable IMAP Access to Exchange
+To Enable IMAP Access to Exchange in Cisco Unity Connection

-- Step 1 On an Exchange server that contains emails that you want licensed Connection users to be able to access, log on to Windows by using an account that is a member of the local Administrators group. - Step 2 On the Windows Start menu, click Administrative Tools > Services. - Step 3 In the right pane, find the Microsoft Exchange IMAP4 service. - Step 4 If the value of the Status column is Started and the value of the Startup Type column is Automatic, skip to Step 9.
+- Step 1 On an Exchange server that contains emails that you want licensed Unity Connection users to be able to access, sign in to Windows by using an account that is a member of the local Administrators group. - Step 2 On the Windows Start menu, select Administrative Tools > Services. - Step 3 In the right pane, find the Microsoft Exchange IMAP4 service. - Step 4 If the value of the Status column is Started and the value of the Startup Type column is Automatic, skip to Step 9.